colbyj/bride-of-frankensystem/docs/examples/longitudinal.rst

 ===============================

 A longitudinal study runs the same participants through several sessions, typically days or weeks apart.
-BOFS does not (yet) have a single-config "multi-day study" primitive — each session is configured as its own BOFS project, with its own ``.toml`` and its own database.
+In BOFS, each session is configured with its own ``.toml`` and its own database.
 Participants are linked across days by an external ID (a Prolific ID, MTurk Worker ID, etc.) entered on each day's ``/external_id`` page.

 The piece that needs the most care in this setup is **condition assignment**: once you randomize a participant on day 1, every subsequent day must use the